The Future of Publishing: Enigma Variations

 Referenced by GalleyCat and Teleread, The Future of Publishing: Enigma Variations consists of 14 variations or brief insights on what the future of publishing holds.
-Consider it a definitive and comprehensive view on how book publishing will evolve and transform.
-It analyzes the future of not only authors, but also agents, editors, publishers, bookstores, and reading/literacy.
+It analyzes the future of not only authors, but also agents, editors, publishers, bookstores, and reading/literacy—with a sense of humor.

 - Click here to view or download the PDF for free.